-Furthermore, USDA adheres to the Paris Declaration Principles on Aid Effectiveness.3, as well as the Accra Agenda for Action, which reconfirmed and amplified the principles of ownership, mutual accountability and managing for results.
-The Agency's evaluation policy also draws significantly from guidance established by the American Evaluation Association.4 on a more effective government and the Organization for Economic Cooperation and Development's (OECD) Development Assistance Committee (DAC).
-The OECD/DAC Evaluation Network aims to increase the effectiveness of international development programs by supporting robust, informed and independent evaluation through improving evaluation policy, sharing good practice and supporting the development of operational and policy lessons.5
+Furthermore, USDA adheres to the Paris Declaration Principles on Aid Effectiveness, as well as the Accra Agenda for Action, which reconfirmed and amplified the principles of ownership, mutual accountability, and managing for results.
+The Agency's evaluation policy also draws significantly from guidance established by the American Evaluation Association on a more effective government and the Organization for Economic Cooperation and Development's (OECD) Development Assistance Committee (DAC).
+The OECD/DAC Evaluation Network aims to increase the effectiveness of international development programs by supporting robust, informed, and independent evaluation through improving evaluation policy, sharing good practice, and supporting the development of operational and policy lessons.

-The monitoring and evaluation policy is also guided by food assistance program legislation.
-Food for Progress and McGovern-Dole (see 7 CFR Part 1499.13 and 7 CFR Part 1599.13) requires, unless otherwise specified in an agreement, independent, third party midterm and final evaluations.
-The legislation governing the monitoring and evaluation requirements for these programs is further established and defined in this policy.
+The FAD monitoring and evaluation policy is also guided by food assistance program legislation.
+Food for Progress, McGovern-Dole, and Local and Regional Food Aid Procurement (see 7 CFR Part 1499.13, 7 CFR Part 1599.13, and 7 CFR Part 1590.13) require, unless otherwise specified in an agreement, independent, third party evaluations.7 The legislation governing the monitoring and evaluation requirements for these programs is further established and defined in this policy.

 Beginning in 2009, the Food Assistance Division (FAD) of USDA/FAS began to undertake a strategic course of action to develop and institute a comprehensive ROM System to support the achievement of Division and Agency-wide program goals.
 Results Oriented Management focuses on higher-level program results such as the outcomes and the impact of programs, while also monitoring program activities, inputs and outputs.
 It promotes management decision-making at a more strategic level than can be achieved through tracking activities, collecting anecdotes and documenting individual success stories.
 ROM can help to improve internal and external program coordination and ensure that funds are allocated to programs that achieve results and have the greatest impact.
-To this extent, FAD's ROM System is integrated into key management structures and processes within the Division including, strategic planning, performance and accountability reporting, policy formulation, project management, financial and budget management and human resource management.
+To this extent, FAD's ROM System is integrated into key management structures and processes within the Division including, strategic planning, performance and accountability reporting, policy formulation, project management, financial and budget management, and human resource management.